Another causes of nerve damage:

 Tablet or capsule is very specific and is a superior delivery for building nerves.

 If the problem is taking a pill, get capsules which can be emptied into food or drink.

 None of the above treatments, will build healthy nerves.
+These other treatments are attempting to manage the nerve damage created by chemotherapy.
 You can cover up the symptoms and you can increase circulation and you can make a person feel less pain, etc., but you want to build healthy nerves.

 Rebuilding Healthy Nerves:

 Pros: Healthy sensory nerves mean that they are not painful.
 Healthy nerves means that they communicate and don’t send wrong signals such as burning, hot and cold, tingling when there is no reason for it.
 Healthy motor nerves mean that they relay messages from the brain to the muscle so that they move correctly.
 Nerves need to be healthy to function properly.